FILM REVIEWS

 Universal (Amblin Entertainment)

-Martin Scorsese’s 1991 remake is inferior in every way to the original black-and-white film made in 1962.
+Martin Scorsese’s 1991 remake is inferior in every way to the original black-and-white film made by J. L. Thompson in 1962.

-On the other, the film is too baroque, prompting some critics to compare it to the work of Brian De Palma.
+Judged on its own merits, the film is too excessive and baroque, prompting some critics to compare it to the work of Brian De Palma.

 The plot is the same: Robert De Niro, a psychotic former con decides to take revenge on the lawyer (Nick Nolte) that prosecuted him and sent him to prison.